Author: Jake Bauer | Published: 2020-05-16

 rcctl instead of

-systemctl for managing services, and other little things that are OpenBSD-specific.
+services, and other little things that are OpenBSD-specific.

 Now that I’ve done it, I can heartily recommend giving self-hosted email a shot.
 It’s nowhere near as difficult and scary as it’s made out to be and it rewards one with control over one’s email data and infrastructure.
 I don’t see how hosting an email server will be any different than something like a Web server or Matrix server in terms of workload given that all one has to do once it’s set up is standard system administration tasks.